 Building on the high-level policy established by the Geneva Declaration 2019, the seventy-second session of the WMO Executive Council (EC-72) endorsed the first edition of the Guidelines for Public-Private Engagement (Edition 2020) as a document to guide actions at national, regional and global levels to pursue engagement between stakeholders in the public, private and academic sectors.

 A recent milestone in the ongoing evolution of WMO’s multi-stakeholder partnership strategy is the WMO Unified Data Policy for the International Exchange of Earth System Data (the “WMO Unified Data Policy”, or “Resolution 1”), which was unanimously adopted by the Extraordinary session of the World Meteorological Congress in 2021 (Cg-Ext(2021)).
 It provided renewed policy guidance to Members in addressing the data-sharing issue, which is one of the critical factors influencing public-private relationship in weather and climate services.
-By replacing three previous resolutions governing the international exchange of weather, climate and hydrological data, i.e., , Resolution 25 (Cg-XIII) and , the WMO Unified Data Policy affirmed WMO Members’ commitment to broadening and enhancing the free and unrestricted international exchange of Earth system data.
+By replacing three previous resolutions governing the international exchange of weather, climate and hydrological data, i.e., Resolution 40 (Cg-XII), Resolution 25 (Cg-XIII) and Resolution 60 (Cg-17), the WMO Unified Data Policy affirmed WMO Members’ commitment to broadening and enhancing the free and unrestricted international exchange of Earth system data.
 The Annex 3 to the WMO Unified Data Policy provides guidelines on the application of the data policy in Public-Private Engagement with the understanding that the application of the free and unrestricted principle depends greatly upon sound, fair, transparent and stable relations between these two sectors.

 The WMO Strategic Plan 2024–2027, which was adopted by the nineteenth World Meteorological Congress in 2023 continued recognition of the importance of partnerships among Members, multilateral and bilateral development agencies and other relevant actors, including the private sector, academia and other non-state players.
 These partnerships help to leverage investment aimed at enhancing the capability and performance of NMHSs (especially those NMHSs in the less-developed countries least developed countries (LDCs) and small island developing States (SIDS) [Ms Laing]), and to deliver improved outcomes for society in line with the UN’s Sustainable Development Goals.
 It set the strategic objective of scaling up effective partnership for investment in sustainable and cost-efficient infrastructure and service delivery, including partnership with the private sector and academia.
 The WMO Strategic Plan 2024–2027, while recognizing that nurturing WMO’s strategic partnerships between the public and private sectors is one of its strategic objectives, emphasizes the importance of reinforcing the role of NMHSs through national legislation and showcasing the socioeconomic benefits of quality meteorological and hydrological services.